arnog/mathlive/.github/ISSUE_TEMPLATE.md

 ## Steps to Reproduce

-[Provide steps that are specific and repeatable, if possible]
+[Provide steps that are specific and repeatable]

 1. [First Step]
 2. [Second Step]
-3. [and so on...]
+3. [And so on...]

 ### Actual Behavior

-[What happens when you follow the steps above]
+[What happens when you follow the steps above?]

-[If there are any error messages, include the exact text shown, or upload a screenshot.
-Some error messages may be displayed in the Javascript console.]
+[If there are any error messages, include the exact text shown.
+Some error messages may be displayed in the Javascript console.
+Copy and paste them.
+Do not include a screenshot of the error messages.]

 ### Expected Behavior

-[What did you expect to happen insteead]
+[What did you expect to happen insteead?]

 [Is this a regression: did it use to work in a previous version?]